hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 ...
 ```

 We went from many lines of code requiring us to grab each student one at a time, to just a few lines of code using our `.each` enumerator.
-Much better.
+Much better!

 There are many enumerators available to you in Ruby, below are just a few.
-Read more about them in the official Ruby documenation.
+Read more about them in the official [Ruby documentation][enumerators].

 ## `.each`

 `.each` is a common enumerator method.
-The defining characteristic of it is that its return value is the original data structure it was called on.
+The defining characteristic of `.each` is that its return value is the original data structure that it was called upon.
 Whatever is happening within the block will be evaluated as well.

 Here's how `.each` works: